aekazakov/genome-depot/user.md

 Sample is a metagenomic data set representing multiple members of a microbial community.
 Metagenome-assembled genomes (MAGs) are linked to samples.

 Gene in GenomeDepot is a continuous DNA segment, typically with assigned function.
-Most genes encode proteins.
+Genes can be coding or non-coding.
+Coding genes are linked to proteins.
 Non-coding genes are usually either rRNA and tRNA genes or pseudogenes.

 Regulon is a group of genes (or operons) that are directly regulated by a DNA-binding transcription factor, which recognizes binding sites upstream of those genes.